If you’re struggling with bad credit, the good news is that with credit card boosters you’re able to boost your credit score much faster.

 They examine how much and how long your existing debts are.
 Banks also investigate if you have other financial obligations.

-Those without a credit card and pay directly through the checking account will have a lower score than someone who uses a card.
+Those without a credit card and who pay directly through a checking account will have a lower score than someone who uses a card.
 The payment history is recorded on the card payments.

 Credit Score Range